Study Abroad Programs

 Undergraduate and graduate students are encouraged to consider taking part in study abroad.
 Prior to registering for a program, pleaseconsult an advisor in the CDM Academic Success Center to determine which academic requirements may be met through study abroad credit.

-Study Abroad site for the most current list of programs.
+Study Abroad site for a list of all available programs.

 Atlantis Dual-Degree Program

-Atlantis is a full academic year study abroad program leading to a Bachelors in Business from Linköping University in Sweden.
-DePaul CDM Juniors take business courses fall semester at
+Atlantis is a full academic year study abroad program leading to a bachelor’s degree in Business from Linköping University in Sweden.
+DePaul CDM juniors take business courses at

 Linköping University in Linköping, Sweden.
-That coursework is combined with Freshman and Sophomore credits so the student can be awarded a standard three year European bachelor’s degree before returning to the US.
-European courses count toward the student’s DePaul CDM degree, so when the student returns Senior year to complete the CDM major, they will receive a second bachelor’s degree, this one from DePaul.
-All European courses (except one immersion French course) are taught in English.
-Students participating in study abroad will be charged both tuition and a program fee.
-For more information on the cost, please visit the
+That coursework is combined with freshman and sophomore credits so the student can be awarded a standard three year European bachelor’s degree before returning to the US.
+European courses count toward the student’s DePaul CDM degree, so when the student returns senior year to complete the CDM major, they will receive a second bachelor’s degree, this one from DePaul.

 Students interested in Atlantis are encouraged to contact